1Board of Directors

 Company with an Audit & Supervisory Board

-- During the fiscal year ended March 31, 2018, the Nomination Advisory Committee met on two occasions and the Remuneration Advisory Committee met on one occasion.
+- During the fiscal year ended March 31, 2019, the Nomination Advisory Committee met on three occasions and the Remuneration Advisory Committee met on two occasion.

 The nomination of Director and Audit & Supervisory Board member candidates involves deliberation by a Nomination Advisory Committee whose chairman, vice-chairman, and a majority of members are comprised of outside directors, following a selection of candidates based on the below-stated policy.
 In addition, candidates for Audit & Supervisory Board member are approved by the Board of Directors following approval by the Audit & Supervisory Board.